WeCanCodeIT/columbus-2017-fall/README.md

 # Important Dates

-- September 4: Labor Day (no class)
-- Dec 22 - Jan 1: Winter Break (no class)
-- Jan 15: MLK Day (no class)
-- Jan 16: last day of class

 # Attendance Policy

-Class is from 5:30PM-9:00PM Monday-Thursday, with tutoring / study periods Friday 5:30PM-7:00PM.
+Class is from 9:30AM-3:30PM Monday-Friday, with tutoring / study periods Mon-Fri 3:30PM-5:00PM.

 You are required to attend a minimum of 90% of class time to be eligible for graduation.
 Attendance is measured *to the minute*—arriving late or leaving early will negatively impact your attendance.
 Please inform an instructor if extenuating circumstances arise.